shambhavisivan/frame-agreement/documentation/release-notes/src/md/Post-installation notes.md

 # Post-installation notes

-New APIs(Apex) have been added to FAM.
-Please consult the "FAM - Apex API documentation" section of the User Guide to find out more.
+The following JS APIs are updated.
+Please consult the "API documentation" section of the User Guide to learn more.

-- getDelta
-- activateFrameAgreement
-- getAsyncActivationStatus
-- undoActivation
-- getAsyncUndoActivationStatus
+ - refreshFa